 allows you to retrieve logs using various filters, such as request ID,

 timestamp, module ID, and version ID.

 Application (user/app-generated) logs are periodically flushed while manual and basic scaling instances handle requests; since modules can run on a request a long time, logs may not flush for a while.
 You can tune the flush settings, or force an immediate flush, using the Logs API.
 When a flush occurs, a new log entry is created at the time of the flush, containing any log messages that have not yet been flushed.
-These entries show up in the Developer Console Logs page marked with flush, and include the start time of the request that generated the flush.
+These entries show up in the Cloud Platform Console Logs page marked with flush, and include the start time of the request that generated the flush.